Vincent, Count Benedetti

 Vincent, Count Benedetti (29 April 1817 – 28 March 1900) was a French diplomat.
-He is probably best known as one of the central figures in the instigation of the Franco-Prussian War.
+He is probably best known as one of the central figures in the instigation of the Franco-Prussian War through his role in the Ems Dispatch.

 Life and career

 Benedetti was born to a family of Greek origin at Bastia, on the island of Corsica.
 In 1840, he entered the service of the French foreign office and was appointed to a post under the Marquis de la Valette, who was consul-general at Cairo.
 He spent eight years in Egypt, being appointed consul in 1845.
 Whilst in Egypt, Benedetti met and eventually married a Greek slave woman who was a survivor of the Massacre of Chios.
 In 1848, he was made consul at Palermo, and in 1851, he accompanied the marquis, who had been appointed ambassador at Constantinople, as first secretary.

 For fifteen months during the progress of the Crimean War, Benedetti acted as chargé d'affaires.
 In the second volume of his essays, he gives some recollections of his experiences in the East, including an account of Mehemet Ali, and a (not very friendly) sketch of Lord Stratford de Redcliffe.
 In 1855, after refusing the post of minister at Tehran, he was employed in the foreign office at Paris, and acted as secretary to the congress at Paris (1855–1856).
 During the next few years, he was chiefly occupied with Italian affairs, in which he was much interested, and Cavour said of him that he was an Italian at heart.
-He was chosen in 1861 to be the first envoy of France to the king of Italy, but he resigned his post the next year on the retirement of Édouard Thouvenel, who had been his patron, when the anti-Italian party began to gain the ascendancy at Paris.
+He was chosen in 1861 to be the first envoy of France to the king of Italy, but he resigned his post the next year on the retirement of Édouard de Thouvenel, who had been his patron, when the anti-Italian party began to gain the ascendancy at Paris.
 In 1864, he was appointed ambassador at the court of Prussia.

 Benedetti remained in Berlin until the outbreak of the Franco-Prussian War in 1870, and during these years, he played an important part in the diplomatic history of Europe.
 His position was a difficult one, for Napoleon III did not keep him fully informed as to the course of French policy.
 In 1866, the Austro-Prussian War broke out, and during the critical weeks which followed the attempt of Napoleon to intervene between Prussia and Austria, he accompanied the Prussian headquarters in the advance on Vienna.
 During a visit to Vienna, he helped to arrange the preliminaries of the armistice signed at Nikolsburg.